gbdk-2020/gbdk-2020/docs/pages/10_release_notes.md

     - Changed all examples: use @ref BANKED macro instead of `__banked`
       - Also change some to use @ref CURRENT_BANK instead of `_current_bank`
     - Fixes for SMS/GG: Fonts, Large Map, gbdecompress
-    - Fixed NES version of Text Scroller to have splits as other platforms
+    - Fixed NES version of Text Scroller to have multiple splits as other platforms do
     - Fixed Simple Physics: joypad input caching was wrong
     - Fixed Banks Non-Intrinsic: mismatched SRAM banks for final calculation, improved naming
     - Removed Analogue Pocket examples that were just duplicates of Game Boy ones